apache/incubator-milagro-crypto-c/README.md

 sudo mingw32-make package
 ```

-In order for this to work NSSI has to have been installed
+In order for this to work [NSIS](https://nsis.sourceforge.io) has to have been installed

 ## Contributions